1. King Island Dairy Cheese Store

 Martha Lavina beach, on King Island’s north east coast, has been described by Tracks magazine as “The best beach break in Australia” which is some accolade.
 The advantage for surfers of visiting a relatively small island is that invariably something will be happening on one coast or another.
 No good on the east coast?
 Just drive 20 minutes back over to the west and have a look there.
 While some of the waves and some of the beaches are more for the experts you can find ideal beaches with gentle waves for beginners and you can also hire boards if you didn’t come prepared.

 For such a small population King Island is over-endowed with creative people, keen to share their talents with visitors.
 If you’d like to meet local makers then drop into the King Island Arts & Cultural Centre at Currie Harbour and browse through a collection of art and crafts made exclusively by local people.
 Check listings for exhibitions and workshops.
-If you’re down towards the south of the island and you fancy a coffee or a cake then Portside Links Gallery at Grassy Harbour offers exhibitions featuring local and visiting artists in a very well-appointed setting.
-If you don’t have much time then the Hole in One gallery next to the Ocean Dunes Hotel on Main Street has a few works by local artists as does The Boathouse.
+If you don’t have much time then the Hole in One gallery next to the Parers Hotel (King Island Hotel) on Main Street has a few works by local artists as does The Boathouse.

 9. King Island Historical Museum